Purpose – An Educational Guide to Garage Flooring

 General Information: Garage floor tiles are an incredibly versatile and attractive garage flooring product.
 They are quick and easy to install, and little floor preparation is required.
 Most of the installation goes very quickly.
 Like any project, the cuts take some time.
 The most common types of garage floor tiles are Polypropelene (hard) and PVC (soft/flexible).
 Tiles require no adhesive and the floor can be used the same day.

 In general, Polypropelene (hard) tiles make for better garage floors where PVC is better in industrial, commercial, and basement applications.
 Downsides like issues from expansion and contraction, staining, and noise can all be dealt with by selecting the correct product and installation method.
 Heavy point loads need to be considered.
 If you are wrenching on your car day in and day out, this may not be the perfect product for you — that said, we have hundreds of customers who use it for that exact purpose.
+You may find this garage floor tile review of interest too!

 Examples of Good Uses of Different Products